helium/HIP/0010-remote-location-assert.md

 ## Implement a new transaction, `assert_location_v2`, and optionally deprecate the previous `assert_location_v1`

-This new transaction would require the owner's private key, hotspot public key and lat/long coords of the new desired location.
-It would be submitted to the blockchain to replace the hotspot's existing location, and charge the same assert fee (in DC) as `assert_location_v1`.
+This new transaction would require the owner's private key, hotspot public key and h3 index of the new desired location.
+It would replace the hotspot's existing location, and charge the same assert fee (in DC) as `assert_location_v1`.

 ## Create a simple UI for asserting hotspot location in the Helium mobile app